 There are some things we want to do online that requires giving our personal information.
 For instance, we want to sign up for a newsletter, so we enter our email addresses.
 When we want to register an account to a website, we also provide our email addresses as well as our full names.

 But, such activities are risky and prone to hacking.
-Many hackers prey on these methods to retrieve your email addresses.
+Many bad actors prey on these methods to retrieve your email addresses.
 Mozilla Firefox has a solution to offer.
 Mozilla is working on a browser extension that will help protect your personal accounts without preventing you from your Internet activities.
 The Firefox Private Relay offers its users email aliases that they can use in place of their actual email accounts.

 So, instead of using your email address when signing up to an account, answering an online survey, or signing up for a newsletter, Firefox Private Relay will give you an email alias to use.